Roser Batlle Suñer

-This profile was prepared when Roser Batlle Suñer was elected to the Ashoka Fellowship in 2008.
+This description of Roser Batlle Suñer's work was prepared when Roser Batlle Suñer was elected to the Ashoka Fellowship in 2008.

 The New Idea